12 July 2024

 Upon successful completion of this module, students will:

-Be familiar with key academic theories, frameworks and concepts for understanding contemporary cities;
+Have been introduced to key academic theories, frameworks and concepts for understanding contemporary urbanism and cities;

-Be able to reflect on, and apply these theories and concepts to London and to their own cities;
+Have had the opportunity to reflect on and apply these theories and concepts to London and to their own cities;

 on course website